-From Wednesday 26th April until Saturday 30th September 2023, French nationals will be able to travel to the Bailiwick of Guernsey on a day trip using their National Identity Cards on one of the direct ferry services Manche Iles Express and Condor Ferries.
+Until the end of September 2024, French nationals will be able to travel to the Bailiwick of Guernsey on a day trip using their National Identity Cards on one of the direct ferry services Manche Iles Express and Condor Ferries.

 Following the United Kingdom’s exit from the European Union a requirement was introduced for travellers arriving into the Common Travel Area to carry a valid passport as a travel document, other than a few exceptions listed here Entering the UK: Before you leave for the UK - GOV.UK (www.gov.uk)

 The Bailiwick of Guernsey and The Bailiwick Jersey are currently serviced by two ferry operators operating directly to each Island:

 - Condor Ferries operating from Cherbourg and St Malo

 - Manche Iles Express operating from Carteret, Dielette and Granville

 The pilot scheme will only be available on scheduled maritime services and will not extend to:

 - ferries transiting from another jurisdiction i.e. UK or Jersey

 - private marine